Orange-OpenSource/Orange-Boosted-Bootstrap/README.md

 Boosted documentation, included in this repo in the root directory, is built with [Jekyll](https://jekyllrb.com) and publicly hosted on GitHub Pages at <http://boosted.orange.com>.
 The docs may also be run locally.

 Documentation search is powered by [Algolia's DocSearch](https://community.algolia.com/docsearch/).
 Working on our search?
-Be sure to set `debug: true` in the `_scripts.html` include.
+Be sure to set `debug: true` in the `application.js` in assets/js folder.

 ### Running documentation locally